TomerRon/cordless/docs/context.md

 You can extend the default context with your own custom context.

-For example, here we are passing a simple `foo` string to our event handlers:
+For example, here we are passing a simple `foo` string to our commands and event handlers:

 ```ts
 // TypeScript